ryan4yin/nixos-and-flakes-book/docs/the-nix-language/index.md

 1. [**Nix Language Basics - nix.dev**](https://nix.dev/tutorials/first-steps/nix-language): This tutorial provides a comprehensive overview of the basics of the Nix language, recommended for beginners.
 1. [**A tour of Nix**](https://nixcloud.io/tour/?id=introduction/nix): An online interactive tutorial focuses on programming language constructs and how Nix can be algorithmically used to solve problems.
 3. [**Nix Language - Nix Reference Manual**](https://nixos.org/manual/nix/stable/language/): The official documentation of the Nix language.
-   1. nix.dev are suitable for starter reading only, and **neither of them fully introduces the full syntax of Nix**.
+   1. nix.dev and other user-friendly tutorials are suitable for starter reading only, and **neither of them fully introduces the full syntax of Nix**.
 If you encounter a new syntax that you have not come across before, please refer to this official document.
 3. <https://noogle.dev/> is a Nix function library search engine that can help you quickly find the functions you need and their usage, which is very practical.

 It's okay to have a rough impression of the syntax for now.